rishi-bathija/newsreach-assignment/README.md

 ### Isolation Level

-PostgreSQL default isolation level (`READ COMMITTED`) combined with `SELECT FOR UPDATE` is sufficient for this use case.
+PostgreSQL default isolation level (`READ COMMITTED`) combined with `SELECT FOR UPDATE`.
 The lock ensures the second transaction always sees the committed state after the first completes.

 ### Transaction Scope